 You can shower with your catheter in place.
-Do not submerge your catheter in water, such as a bath, pool or hot tub.
+Don't submerge your catheter in water, such as in a bath, pool or hot tub.

-Each time you shower, cover your dressing completely with plastic wrap and tape or a new, single-use waterproof cover, such as Aquaguard[®].
-You can purchase these online.
+Each time you shower, cover your dressing completely with plastic wrap and tape or with a new, single-use waterproof cover, such as Aquaguard®, which you purchase online.
 To use the waterproof cover:

 - Peel off the top and side strips. - Place the top edge above your dressing.
 Don't let the tape touch your dressing.
-Smooth the cover down over your dressing.

-- Peel off the bottom strip.
+Smooth the cover down over your dressing. - Peel off the bottom strip.
 Make sure the bottom edge of the waterproof cover is below your dressing and the catheter lumens are tucked in and completely covered.
-Smooth the bottom edge down. - After your shower, dry the waterproof cover before you take it off.
+Smooth down the bottom edge. - After your shower, dry the waterproof cover before you take it off.